Letters: My child is ill from long Covid – we cannot abolish social distancing

 You previously reported that the Home Office has paid out millions of pounds in compensation to people who were illegally kept in detention camps.

-Friday, Southern Water was fined £90m for illegally discharging untreated sewage into the sea off the south coast.
-The judge specifically required the fine to be paid out of profits and not to be paid by increasing customers water charges.
+On Friday, Southern Water was fined £90m for illegally discharging untreated sewage into the sea off the south coast.
+The judge specifically required the fine to be paid out of profits and not to be paid by increasing customers’ water charges.

-When government departments foul up, surely it is reasonable that the costs of such incompetence is paid for, at least in part, by the senior civil servants and government ministers responsible for these repeated errors of judgement.
+When government departments foul up, surely it is reasonable that the costs of such incompetence is paid for, at least in part, by the senior civil servants and government ministers responsible for these repeated errors of judgement?

-As it is, the taxpayer picks up the bill and apart from a brief period of bad press coverage those responsible carry on as if nothing has happened.
+As it is, the taxpayer picks up the bill and, apart from a brief period of bad press coverage, those responsible carry on as if nothing has happened.
 Perhaps if monetary sanctions were applied to these functionaries it would focus the mind in future.

 Patrick Cleary